MadRC/TFMini-Plus-I2C/README.md

 Based on budryerson original code I have made some changes and new sketches to change the com mode from UART to I2C and back via Arduino UNO.

-The main purpose of this was to easly allow changing of mode for use in Ardupilot and PX4
+The main purpose of this was to easily allow changing mode for use in Ardupilot and PX4 with out having to understand the code.

 These files have been tested on Arduino UNO and do as follows.

 ## Serial Read

 Simply reads the TFMini Plus when in serial mode, no changes made. this uses pins 0 and 1 as per the Uno serial ports.

 ## SET I2C